pippim/pippim.github.io/programs/mserve.md

 was changed.
 - The "Rip CD" button is clicked and the same window for Album Level Overrides appear with a new name: "Encode CD Final Confirmation".

+<a id="HelpEncodingAlbumOverride"></a>
+### Notes About Album Level Overrides:
+{:.no_toc}

+- The same window can appear twice but the title changes between:
+*"Encode CD Final Confirmation"* and *"Album Level Overrides".
+- When Album Level Override variables are entered they filter down to each Track on the Album that previously had the same value.
+- A Track that had unique values are not effected.
+- The Genre is not provided by MusicBrainz.
+It should always be entered.
+- Verify correct spelling/capitalization of Artist and Album names
+- Verify accuracy of the Album Date.
+It should be the copyright year.
+- If a compilation, Artist Name is forced to "Various Artists", and the 1st sub-directory is forced to `Compilations`.
+- *Gapless Playback* has no effect in **mserve**.
+It is used by **iTunes**.
+- When overrides are applied, tracks matching the old value are given the new value.
+If track doesn't have old value it stays the same.
+- After override, tracks can be given a unique *Genre*, *Artist Name*, *First Date*, *Composer* and *Comment*.
+- Right-click on any track to set uniqueness.
+- Once again, the *Genre* field should always be entered.

+### Notes About Track Names in Bottom Pane
+{:.no_toc}

+- Album Level Override set the *Genre* to "Pop" but this doesn't appear in Track Names.
+All tracks were set to "Pop" when override was saved.
+Because they are the same as the Album Level nothing is displayed.
+- The Track Names only show differences from the Album Level.
+For example, all tracks show the "| artist: NAME" because it is different than the Album Artist which is "Various Artists"
+- Track difference on "3-12" the *Genre* was set to "Rock" and this does appear in Track Names.
+- Notice the *First Date* column there are a few entries for "2001".
+You need to research when the song was first released, E.G. "1985" and change the track.

 ## Encoding Metadata Tags